Social Security Agreement between Australia and Canada - Frequently Asked Questions

 Australian pensions paid overseas are paid at a proportional rate reflecting the length of residence in Australia.
 For claims since 1 July 2014, a person with 35 years' residence during working life (between age 16 and Age Pension age) could be paid a full pension (subject to the means test).
 With less than the 35 years, the rate is worked out on a proportional basis, so that someone with 20 years' working life residence would receive 20/35ths (or 57 per cent) of the pension rate.

 The income and assets tests also apply, so that a person with 35 years of working life residence in Australia could still receive only a part pension if their income or assets exceeded the threshold limits.
-For information about the current income and assets test limits, visit the Department of Human Services website.
+For information about the current income and assets test limits, visit the Services Australia website.

 When a pension is paid overseas a concession may apply on the proportion of any Canadian contributory pension received which is counted as income for the income test.
 This also applies to pensions granted without the assistance of the Agreement.

 Also, when any Australian pension is paid to a person in Canada, any means-tested Canadian pensions that the person also receives (like guaranteed income supplement) is not counted as income for Australian pension.